 How Daily Fantasy Sports Is Different Than Regular Fantasy Sports

-While DFS are similar to regular fantasy sports in many aspects, the fundamental differences are the timeline and number of people that managers compete against.
+While DFS is similar to regular fantasy sports in many aspects, the fundamental differences are the timeline and number of people that managers compete against.
 In daily fantasy sports, the prizes are generally harder to win, but much, much more lucrative.
 Prizes for a single competition can go above $100,000!

 Regular fantasy sports are season-long, while daily fantasy sports are, well, daily.
 Instead of competing for the entire season, daily fantasy sports players draft a brand new lineup every time a new set of games s ready to be played.

-As such, the time commitment with DFS is much smaller, and – if you’ve got a lousy team – you’re allowed to create a brand new one every day.
+As such, the time commitment with DFS is much smaller and, if you’ve got a lousy team, you’re allowed to create a brand new one every day.
 Daily fantasy sports are essentially season-long contests, shrunk into a single day.

 These are fantasy sports for the kind of person who might be attracted to a sports bet on the moneyline, or a bet against the spread.
 It’s for the type of person who’s anxious to find out whether they’ve won or lost, and DFS action provides that info by the end of every day.

 Where season-long fantasy is limited to a small pool of people (generally friends or co-workers), DFS managers can compete with hundreds, thousands, or even millions of people in one day.
 The competition is fierce, but many players are attracted to the unique challenge this offers.
 With so many people playing, winning in daily fantasy sports is extremely difficult, and takes a lot of skill than traditional fantasy sports.

 As we mentioned earlier, the prizes for winning in DFS are much higher than season-long competitions among friends.
 Daily fantasy sports even have their own versions of sharps, and with some managers being so successful that they’ve created entire careers of fantasy sports.

 Types of Daily Fantasy Sports